These easy Grilled Hawaiian Pork Ribs are fantastic and full of amazing Hawaiian flavor. They are simple and easy to make.

 How to Make Easy Grilled Hawaiian Pork Ribs

-With my ribs purchase, I also bought a regular bottle of barbecue sauce and a small can of crushed pineapple — which gives this recipe the Hawaiian flare I was going for.
+With my ribs purchase, I also bought a regular bottle of barbecue sauce and a small can of crushed pineapple.
+I wanted to give this recipe a Hawaiian flare.

-Then I put them in the oven for an hour on 300.
+Then I they go in the oven for an hour on 300.
 This just gets them going before putting them on the grill.

 While they are in the oven getting that first initial cook process going, I get my barbecue sauce made up.
 I add 1 small can of crushed pineapple with juice to 1 bottle of regular smoke barbecue sauce and mix together.